celer-network/sgn-networks/docs/delegator.md

 1. Approve CELR to the DPoS contract through the **`Approve CELR`** button at the lower-left corner.
 The value should be no less than the total amount you plan to delegate to the validators.
 The ERC20 allowance is updated at the upper-left corner.

 2. Once clicked into a validator, you can delegate through **`Actions -> Delegate`** at the upper-right corner of the page.
 The minimal staking amount per operation is 1 CELR.
+Information in the `Delegators` list on the page will be updated a few minutes after the tx is submitted, as the sidechain validators need time to sync the mainchain updates into sidechain blocks.

 ## Withdraw stake